lightningnetwork/lnd/docker/README.md

 $ export NETWORK="simnet"

 # Run the "Alice" container and log into it:
-$ docker-compose up -d "alice"
+$ docker-compose run -d --name alice "lnd_btc"
 $ docker exec -i -t "alice" bash

 # Generate a new backward compatible nested p2sh address for Alice: